-- The purchase order lists the quantity and the due date of delivery of goods, products or services purchased/ordered by the buyer, while an invoice has, on it the price of the goods, products or services being sold along with term and conditions and due date.
+The products or services purchased/ordered by the buyer, while an invoice has, on it the price of the goods, products or services being sold along with term and conditions and due date.

-- Both, purchase order and invoice have the same details except the technical mention for records viz.a.viz the shipping details, invoice number and purchase orders number which is additional on the invoice.
+Both, purchase order and invoice have the same details except the technical mention for records viz.a.viz the shipping details, invoice number and purchase order number which is additional on the invoice.